List of built-in iOS apps: Camera

-Camera is a photo taking app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
+Camera is a photo and video taking app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 Photos can be taken with flash or with filters applied, as well as a timer option which will take a photo after three seconds have passed since hitting the capture button.
 The ability to record video footage was introduced in iPhone OS 3 and has since been updated so that videos can be filmed in time-lapse or slow motion.
 On the iPhone 7 Plus and above, photos can be taken in 'portrait mode', which creates a depth effect so that the subject is in focus while the background is blurred.
 The camera is also capable of creating panoramic images.
 On iPhone 11, iPhone 11 Pro, and iPhone SE (2nd generation) with iOS 13 or iPhone XR and iPhone XS or later on iOS 14 or later, the camera app was redesigned with a new font and a new UI for controls.